MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/ios.md

         use_frameworks!
         pod 'IBMMobileFirstPlatformFoundation'
         ```

+### Registering the application

+1. Open a **Command-line** window and navigate to the root of the Xcode project.

+2. Run the command:

+    ```bash
+    mfpdev app register
+    ```

+    The `mfpdev app register` CLI command first connects to the MobileFirst Server to register the application, followed by generating the **mfpclient.plist** file at the root of the Xcode project, and adding to it the metadata that identifies the MobileFirst Server.

+    > <span class="glyphicon glyphicon-info-sign" aria-hidden="true"></span> **Tip:** The application registration can also be performed from the MobileFirst Operations Console:
+        1. Open your browser of choice and load the MobileFirst Operations Console using the address `http://localhost:9080/mfpconsole/`.
+You can also open the console from the **Command-line** using the CLI command `mfpdev server console`.
+        2. Click on the "New" button next to "Applications" to create a new application and follow the on-screen instructions.
+        3. After successfully registering your application you can optionally download a "skeleton" Xcode project pre-bundled with the MobileFirst Native SDK.

 3. Run the command: `pod install`.
 This command adds the MobileFirst Native SDK files, adds the **mfpclient.plist** file and generates a Pod project.
     **Note:** This command may take several minutes to complete.